BritishPandaChick/blueberrygirl/wp-content/plugins/custom-twitter-feeds/README.txt

 === Custom Twitter Feeds (Tweets Widget) ===
 Author: Smash Balloon
+Contributors: smashballoon, craig-at-smash-balloon
-Contributors: smashballoon, craig-at-smash-balloon, am, smub Support Website: http://smashballoon/custom-twitter-feeds/
+Support Website: http://smashballoon/custom-twitter-feeds/
 Tags: Twitter, Twitter feed, Twitter Tweets, Twitter widget, Custom Twitter Feed Requires at least: 4.1
-Tested up to: 6.1
+Tested up to: 6.2
-Stable tag: 2.0.5
+Stable tag: 2.0.6
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Twitter Feeds allows you to display completely customizable Twitter Tweets from any user timeline, Twitter hashtag, or home timeline on your website.
+As of April 3rd, 2023 this plugin is not able to retrieve Tweets from Twitter's API.
+We are considering and testing some solutions to allow our free plugin to continue to work.
+Stay tuned!

 == Description ==
 Display **completely customizable**, **responsive** and **search engine crawlable** Twitter feeds on your website.
 The Custom Twitter Feeds plugin will display Tweets that completely match the look and feel of your site and includes tons of customization options!
-As of February 13th, 2023 you may experience changes in how tweets are displayed due to major changes in Twitter's API which our plugin uses.

 = Features =
 * **Completely Customizable** - by default the Twitter feeds will inherit your theme's styles